 The SICAV, the Depositary, the Manager, the Prime Broker, the Board, and their affiliates could be parties in interest or disqualified persons with respect to a Plan.
 If so, the acquisition of Shares by or on behalf of a Plan could give rise to a Prohibited Transaction unless a specific exemption applies.
 Certain exemptions from the Prohibited Transaction rules may apply depending on the type of fiduciary making the decision to acquire the Participating Shares and the circumstances under which the decision is made.
-Among these exemptions are the statutory exemption for certain transactions between Plans and service providers as described in Section 408(b)(17) of ERISA and Code Section 4975(d)(2) of the Code (both as amended by Section 611(d) of the Pension Protection Act of 2006) and class exemptions PTE 96-23 (relating to transaction directed by an "in house" professional asset manager "INHAM"); PTE 95-60 (relating to transactions involving insurance company general accounts); PTE 91-38 (relating to investments by bank collective investment funds); PTE 84-14 (relating to transactions effected by a qualified professional asset manager ("QPAM")); and PTE 90-1 (relating to investments involving insurance company pooled separate accounts).
+Among these exemptions are the statutory exemption for certain transactions between Plans and service providers as described in Section 408(b)(17) of ERISA and Code Section 4975(d)(2) of the Code (both as amended by Section 611(d) of the Pension Protection Act of 2006) and class exemptions PTE 96-23 (relating to transactions involving insurance company general accounts); PTE 91-38 (relating to investments by bank collective investment funds); PTE 84-14 (relating to transactions effected by a qualified professional asset manager ("QPAM")); and PTE 90-1 (relating to investments involving insurance company pooled separate accounts).
 There is no assurance that any of these class exemptions or any other exemption will be available with respect to any particular transaction involving the Shares.